Hurghada Excursions to Dendera

 Both birth houses are now accessible.
 They differ considerably in plan and decoration.

-Between the new and old birth houses are the remains of a Christian Basilica that can be dated to the 5th century AD.
-It is an excellent example representative of early Coptic church architecture.
+Between the new and old birth houses are the remains of a Christian Basilica dating to the 5th century AD.
+It is an excellent example of early Coptic church architecture.

 South of the earlier birth house is a mud-brick “sanatorium”.
 This sanatorium is the only one associated with an ancient Egyptian temple.
 Here, visitors could bathe in the sacred waters or spend the night having a healing dream of the goddess.
 It had benches around its sides where the sick rested while waiting for cures affected by the priests.
 An inscription on a statue base found in this location suggests that water was poured over magical texts on the statues, causing them to become holy and cure all sorts of diseases and illnesses.
 Basins used to collect the sacred water can still be seen at the western end.